 Budget is very important when looking for new construction or replacement windows.
 Window projects can be fairly expensive so it’s a relief to save money where you can.
 Wood windows have unique highly sought after qualities which also means they’ll be more pricier than fiberglass windows.
 Maintenance costs also make wood windows cost more over time, but they will ultimately increase the resale value of your home due to their originality.
 Fiberglass windows are not as expensive as wood windows, yet they are still on the high-end side of window materials.
 They are more expensive than materials like vinyl and aluminum but due to their lifespan and low maintenance qualities, they end up saving you more money down the road.
 Depending on what features you are looking for, you’ll want to put money in whichever material you’ll benefit from the most.

 |Great insulation||Low maintenance|

 |Vulnerable to insects and bad weather||Can easily scratch|

 Windows come in many different types of materials, sizes, shapes, and colors.
 Looking for new windows can start off as confusing when trying to choose what’s best for your home.
 If you’re trying to decide between fiberglass or wood windows, take your time to think about the pros and cons of each before jumping into a decision.
-If you still find yourself wondering which is best for your home, you can give the project consultants at Legacy Service USA and they will happily help you with making a decision.
+If you still find yourself wondering which is best for your home, you can give the project consultants at Legacy Service USA a call and they will happily help you with making a decision.

 Posted on May 07,2019 in Roof